Last week when writing the post about thanking someone after they have you over for dinner, I had a revelation.

 Specific Detail Examples:

 These examples will help with specific details to add to your thank-note.
-To see all elements of a thank-you note, read this post.
+To see all elements of a thank-you note, please review the thank-you note writing guide.

 #1 If the note is for a physical gift, such as a book, add something about it.
 You could include why you liked it, how it helped you, or inspired you.